Oleh-tester/Framework_OA/README.md

 # Summary

-This automation framework was written by the author for educational purposes only😃
+This automation framework was written by the author for educational purposes only

 ## Installation